Keywords

 Thus, , as a result , that is, .
 Consequently, .

-Finally verify: From inequality-(1) (s. t) , obtain
+Finally verify: From inequality-(1) (s. t) , we obtain

-Consequently, therefore , that is, .
+Consequently, Therefore , that is, .
 Consequently, , thus , demonstrating is (C. F. P) of and .

 Consequently, , that is, .
-Thus, have unique (C. F. P) in .
+Thus, have unique common fixed point in .

 Because, are commuting, so with .